genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/14_customise-look-and-feel.md

 ## Styling other parts of application
 This was only a small part of the platform's capabilities in terms of styling.
 You can read more about design-system configuration [here](web/design-systems/introduction/).

 You can use the [positions app tutorial repo](https://github.com/genesiscommunitysuccess/positions-app-tutorial/tree/Complete_positions_app/client/web/src/routes/home) as a reference point for this chapter.
+Note that this repo is a complete application and may not reflect the changes made in this page.